cornell-ece2300/ece2300-docs/docs/ece2300-lab1-primer.md

 !!! info "Code Re-Use"

-    This gate-level netlist should look familiar; we already wrote the Verilog model for this in Topic 2, on page 19.
+    This gate-level network should look familiar; we already wrote the Verilog model for this in Topic 2, on page 19.
 Feel free to re-use your code from there